Find Trade Colleges

 Find Schools Near

-Position Description Transport patients to areas such as operating rooms or x-ray rooms using wheelchairs, stretchers, or moveable beds.
+Career Description Transport patients to areas such as operating rooms or x-ray rooms using wheelchairs, stretchers, or moveable beds.
 May maintain stocks of supplies or clean and transport equipment.

-Daily Life Of an Orderly
+Life As an Orderly

 • Restrain patients to prevent violence or injury or to assist physicians or nurses to administer treatments.